ucb-eecs251b/sp22-labs/lab4/spec.md

 ## Conclusion

-This lab was meant to give a fairly complete introduction to the custom design flow.
+This lab was meant to give a fairly comprehensive overview of the custom design flow.
 You now know how to generate all of the required collateral for the VLSI tools for both a standard cell and a bigger custom cell.
 You learned how to use Cadence Abstract Generator (to create the LEF) and Cadence Liberate (to